rdmilligan/SaltwashAR/README.txt

 - OpenCV colour detection to help the robot be happy
 - PyTesser Optical Character Recognition to let the robot read out printed words
 - OpenCV object detection to let the robot watch television

-Documentation can be found on my Wiki: https://github.com/rdmilligan/SaltwashAR/wiki